LUMII-Syslab/viziquer/doc/demo/fed_queries/README.md

 ToDo: The visual query creation is described in ..

 ToDo: Describe specifics for federated visual query creation

-## Running the demo in ViziQuer Playground

-The ViziQuer Playground, available at https://viziquer.app contains a list of data schemas, including the StarWars data schema, as well as schemas for Wikidata and DBPedia, and can be used for repeating the experiments described in the paper.

-After opening https://viziquer.app, register a user (anonymous e-mail formatted usernames are accepted), then proceed to create a new project (use the 'Initialize by the StarWars example project' option from the project creation dialogue).

-The starwars.json file contains the example project information and can be loaded into the visual tool project also after the project creation.

 ## Local ViziQuer Tool Suite installation